What is Special Educational Needs?

 - has a disability which prevents or hinders him or her from making use of facilities of a kind generally provided for others of the same age in mainstream schools or mainstream post-16 institutions.’

-Richard Coates Middle School uses a variety of methods to assess pupils in their care to identify SEN. Further details about this process and the interventions and support we offer post assessment can be found in our SEN Policy and SEN Information Report.
+Richard Coates CE School uses a variety of methods to assess pupils in their care to identify SEN. Further details about this process and the interventions and support we offer post assessment can be found in our SEN Policy and SEN Information Report.

 If you have any queries about an SEN issue please do not hesitate to contact